Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Deformed -algebras of projective surfaces

 The filtration $F_\bullet$ can be given more explicitly as follows.
-By a Lie word we mean a combination of Lie brackets applied to the generators of $W^\geq(S)$.
+By a Lie word we mean a combination of Lie brackets of the generators of $W^\geq(S)$.
 By a monomial we mean a product of Lie words.
-We assign a weight to any Lie word by summing up the indices of the generators and subtracting the number of brackets.
-We assign a weight to any monomial by adding up the weights of the Lie words.
-Then $F_n$ is the span of expressions of weight $\leq n$.
-Note that the relations of $W^\geq(S)$ are not homogeneous for the weight.
+The order of a Lie word is the sum of the indices of the generators minus the number of brackets.
+The order of a monomial is the sum of the orders of the Lie words.
+Then $F_n$ is the span of expressions of order $\leq n$.
+The relations of $W^\geq(S)$ are not homogeneous for the order.
+We define

+The graded vector space $\Gr_\bullet W^\geq(S)$ has two operations: a graded commutative multiplication and a Lie bracket of degree $-1$.

-\begin{lemma} We have $F_{0,-1} = 0$, and $F_{m,-m} = 0$ for any $m>0$. \end{lemma}
+\begin{lemma} We have $F[0]_{-1} = 0$ and $F[m]_{-m} = 0$ for any $m>0$. \end{lemma}